 On August 11, 2000, President William Clinton issued Executive Order 13166, titled “Improving Access to Services by Persons with Limited English Proficiency.”
 The Order requires federal agencies to assess and address the needs of otherwise eligible persons seeking access to federally conducted programs and activities who, due to LEP, cannot fully and equally participate in or benefit from those programs and activities.
 In other words, every Federal agency that provides financial assistance to non-Federal entities must publish guidance on how their recipients can provide meaningful access to LEP persons.
 The U.S. Department of Justice (DOJ) published guidance to recipients of its funding programs, including the courts, in June 2002.
 According to the DOJ guidance, recipients have two main ways to provide language services and therefore ensure meaningful access by LEP person: oral (interpretation) and written (translation).
 Quality and accuracy of the language services are critical to avoid serious consequences to the LEP person and to the recipient.
 DOJ guidance further deals with the issue of what constitutes reasonable steps to ensure meaningful access.
 That determination will be contingent upon a number of factors, such as:

-- the number or proportion of LEP persons in the eligible service population,
+- The number or proportion of LEP persons in the eligible service population

-- the frequency with which LEP individuals come in contact with the program,
+- The frequency with which LEP individuals come in contact with the program

-- the resources available to the recipient.
+- The resources available to the recipient

 The Nevada Certified Court Interpreter Program was established in 2002 through Nevada Revised Statutes (NRS) 1.510.
 The Program’s primarily function is to administer certification of court interpreters for courts to use with defendants, witnesses, and litigants who speak a language other than English and do not know or have limited knowledge of the English language.
 Please refer to the State Court Administrator Guidelines for additional information.